hpc-carpentry/tuning_lammps/_episodes/06-invoking-kokkos.md

 |             |              | Setforce    |               |             |              |                 |                 |                |
 |             |              | Wall/reflect|               |             |              |                 |                 |                |

-Please note that this list is likely to be subject to significant changes over time.
+This list is likely to be subject to significant changes over time as newer versions of Kokkos are released.

 ## How to invoke **Kokkos** package in a LAMMPS run?

 In the [previous episode]({{page.root}}/05-accelerating-lammps) you learned how to call an accelerator package in LAMMPS.
-The basic syntax of this command is
+The basic syntax of this command is;

 ```
 package <style> <arguments>
 ```
+{: .source}

 where `<arguments>` can potentially include a number of *keywords* and their corresponding *values*.
-In this case, you willneed to use *kokkos* as *style* with suitable arguments/keywords.
+In this case, you will need to use *kokkos* as *style* with suitable arguments/keywords.

 For **Kokkos** these *keyword/values* provides you enhanced flexibility to distribute your job among CPUs and GPUs in an optimum way.
 As a quick reference, the following table could